-Interior equipment and trunk 135 Load anchoring · Provide protection on sharp edges to WARNING prevent damage to the load straps.
-WARNING Never use the elastic floor net \ and Match the speed and driving style elastic side net (accessory) when the according to how the car is loaded. • Put heavy loads as low down and as rear seat is folded down.
-These nets The driving characteristics of the car far forward as possible in the luggage are only intended to keep light objects can be affected because the center of compartment, i.e. against the back of tidy, not for the anchoring of loads. gravity is altered when there is a cargo the rear seat. in the luggage compartment.
-If possible, avoid having the rear seat • Never overload the cargo net \.
-If the folded down when driving with a heavy An object weighing 55 lbs.
-(25 kg) corelastic breaks this may cause personal load because the anchoring possibiliresponds to a weight of 2200 lbs. injury.
-Do not use a cargo net that ties are restricted when the rear seat is (1000 kg) in a head on crash at shows signs of wear. in this position.
-That the rear seat is 32 mph (50 km/h). in the upright position is a basic • Never stack cargo so high that any part requirement for protection against Adjust the car's load (passengers and of the cargo lies above the edge of the cargo displacement in the event of luggage) so that the gross vehicle backrest, if a cargo guard \ is not a crash. weight or the axle weight is not being used. exceeded, see page 260.
-Cargo can intrude into the passenger Always tie down the cargo so that it compartment during a sudden stop or cannot be thrown forward during Driving with the trunk lid/tailgate open, front crash if the outer safety belts are heavy braking or in the event of a see page 183. not fastened.
-Check that the two red crash. warning-indication flags are fully down.
-This shows that the backrests Unsecured and heavy cargo can are locked. increase the risk of injury during hard braking, sudden avoidance maneuvers and in the event of a crash.
-For the best load anchoring, use the special cargo tie down eye and load straps \.
-Load the cargo tie down eyes evenly.
-Never attach more than one strap to each tie down eve.
+- Put heavy loads as low down and as far forward as possible in the luggage compartment, i.e. against the back of the rear seat. - Never overload the cargo net \.
+If the elastic breaks this may cause personal injury.
+Do not use a cargo net that shows signs of wear. - Never stack cargo so high that any part of the cargo lies above the edge of the backrest, if a cargo guard \ is not being used. - Always tie down the cargo so that it cannot be thrown forward during heavy braking or in the event of a crash. - Unsecured and heavy cargo can increase the risk of injury during hard braking, sudden avoidance maneuvers and in the event of a crash. - For the best load anchoring, use the special cargo tie down eye and load straps \. - Load the cargo tie down eyes evenly.
+Never attach more than one strap to each tie down eye.